-This section summarises the key findings from our updated DFES forecasts, following stakeholder feedback and the publication of the ESO's 2020 FES.
+This section summarises the key findings from our DFES forecasts.
+These are unchanged from our December 2020 update.

 All the forecast values in our DFES are for the SP Manweb distribution network, covering North Wales, Merseyside, Cheshire and North Shropshire; they are not forecasts for the whole of England and Wales or the UK, or the transmission network8.